ray-project/ray/doc/source/serve/tutorials/triton-server-integration.md

     └── config.pbtxt
 ```

 The model repository contains three models: `stable_diffusion`, `text_encoder` and `vae`.
 Each model has a `config.pbtxt` file and a model file.
-The `config.pbtxt` file contains the model configuration, which is used to describe the model and how to load the model.
-The model file is the actual model file, which is used to do the inference.
+The `config.pbtxt` file contains the model configuration, which is used to describe the model type and input/output formats.
 (You can learn more about model config file [here](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/model_configuration.md)).
-To get config files for our example, you can download them from [here](https://github.com/triton-inference-server/tutorials/tree/main/Conceptual_Guide/Part_6-building_complex_pipelines/model_repository)
+To get config files for our example, you can download them from [here](https://github.com/triton-inference-server/tutorials/tree/main/Conceptual_Guide/Part_6-building_complex_pipelines/model_repository).
+We use `1` as the version of each model.
+The model files are saved in the version directory.

-## Start Ray Serve with Triton Server
+## Start Ray Serve with the Triton Server
-Triton Server provides python API to start the triton server instance.
-You can use the `nvcr.io/nvidia/tritonserver:23.12-py3` image which already contains the triton server python API library.
+Triton Server provides python API to start the Triton Server instance.
+You can use the `nvcr.io/nvidia/tritonserver:23.12-py3` image which already have the Triton Server python API library installed.

-In each serve replica, there is a triton server instance running.
-The API takes the model repository path as the parameter, and the triton serve instance is started during the replica initialization.
-The models can be loaded during the inference requests, and the loaded models are cached in the triton server instance.
+In each serve replica, there is a single Triton Server instance running.
+The API takes the model repository path as the parameter, and the Triton Serve instance is started during the replica initialization.
+The models can be loaded during the inference requests, and the loaded models are cached in the Triton Server instance.

 Here is the inference code example for serving a model with Triton Server.([source](https://github.com/triton-inference-server/tutorials/blob/main/Triton_Inference_Server_Python_API/examples/rayserve/tritonserver_deployment.py))